uikit/uikit-site/docs/pages/navbar.md

 By default, the dropbar overlays the site content.
 Add the `dropbar-mode: push;` option, to push the content down instead.

+**Note** The push mode does not work well if the navbar is contained within a sticky component.

 ```html
 <nav class="uk-navbar-container" uk-navbar="dropbar: true; dropbar-mode: push">...</nav>
 <div class="uk-navbar-dropbar"></div>